At present, there is no pharmacological or biological treatment available to prevent or cure arthrofibrosis.

 The severity and duration of scar tissue and the presence of new bone formation within the soft tissue (heterotopic ossification) may affect the prognosis following treatment.
 Also, generalized arthrofibrosis leads to more severe stiffness and inferior prognosis than localized arthrofibrosis.

-Sometimes, following any type of treatment for arthrofibrosis (aggressive PT, MUA, arthroscopic or open arthrolysis and revision knee replacement), the pain and stiffness of arthrofibrosis may recur or even worsen after a short period of improvement or rarely immediately.
+Sometimes, following any type of treatment for arthrofibrosis (Physical Therapy, MUA, arthroscopic or open arthrolysis and revision knee replacement), the pain and stiffness of arthrofibrosis may recur or even worsen after a short period of improvement or rarely immediately.